isaac-sim/IsaacLabEvalTasks/README.md

 ## 📦 Downloading Datasets (Optional)

 The finetuning datasets are generated with Synethic Manipulation Motion Generation (SMMG), utilizing tools including GR00T-Teleop, Mimic on Isaac Lab simulation environment.
-More details related to how datasets are generated could be viewed in [Isaac Lab](https://isaac-sim.github.io/IsaacLab/main/index.html).
+More details related to how datasets are generated could be viewed in [Isaac Lab Teleop & IL](https://isaac-sim.github.io/IsaacLab/main/source/overview/teleop_imitation.html).

 Datasets are hosted on Hugging Face as listed below.